Skip to main content

 Running

 Example 1.
-Running a SQL++ Query
+Running an SQL++ Query

 final database = await Database.openAsync('hotels');

-final query = await AsyncQuery.fromN1ql(
+final query = await database.createQuery(

 'SELECT META().id AS docId FROM _ WHERE type = "hotel"',